A just and peaceful society anchored on the principles of transparency, accountability, fairness and truth.

 - The Rape Victim Assistance and Protection Act of 1998 (RA 8505), which mandated the DOJ to participate in inter-agency efforts to establish Rape Crisis Centers in every city or province for the purpose of rendering assistance to rape victims;

-The Special Protection of Children Against Abuse, Exploitation, and Discrimination Act (RA 7610).
-Pursuant to the said law, Executive Order 53 (2011) amended EO No. 275, which designated the Secretary as the Chairperson of the Committee for the Special Protection of Children
+- Executive Order 53 (2011) amending EO No. 275 pursuant to the Special Protection of Children Against Abuse, Exploitation, and Discrimination Act (RA 7610), designating the DOJ Secretary as the Chairperson of the Committee for the Special Protection of Children;